mub2332/FIT-Honors-Monash/reports/design-tech-report.md

 -	It is much more difficult to integrate all services into the final application since the data of each service is not shared with other services.[8]
 -	Difficult to perform integration testing as each service is totally isolated from other services.[8]

+Based on the information above and the situation where no one team is confident enough to manage a database that is shared among all team, we should use microservices in our project.
+Although it will be more complex on sharing data to other databases, it still has more advantages than drawbacks.

+Using microservices, each team can handle their own database and can implement relevant functionality for their part without being interrupted by other team's progress.

 ## Managing dependencies between services

+Dependencies between services are managed by sagas.
+A saga is a sequence/step of local transaction.
+Each local transaction updates the database of the current service used and sends a signal to trigger the next local transaction in other services to start.[7]

+There are two different types of sagas:
+- Choreography – each local transaction sends a signal to trigger the next local transaction in other services.[7]
+- Orchestration – An object will tell all the related services to a given event what local transactions to execute.[7]

 ## Recommendations